Action categories

 These actions are available in the Tool and Play editors for building automation logic:Logic

-Control workflow behavior with branching, looping, filtering, and custom
+Control workflow behavior with branching, looping, filtering, and delays.

 AI